Who We Are

 Rebecca Romney

-Rebecca Romney was a bookseller and manager at Bauman Rare Books for eight years, then a principal at Honey & Wax Booksellers for three years before co-founding Type Punch Matrix in 2019.
+Rebecca Romney co-founded Type Punch Matrix in 2019 after over a decade in the trade (at Bauman Rare Books and Honey & Wax Booksellers).
 Since 2011 she has appeared as the rare book specialist on the History Channel’s show Pawn Stars; she was also featured in the documentary The Booksellers, which premiered at the 2019 New York Film Festival at Lincoln Center.
-Rebecca is the author Printer’s Error: Irreverent Stories from Book History (HarperCollins; with JP Romney) and The Romance Novel in English: A Survey in Rare Books, 1769-1999; and she is the co-founder of the Honey & Wax Prize.
-Her work as a bookseller or writer has been featured in The New York Times, The Atlantic, Forbes, Variety, The Paris Review, and more.
-Rebecca is on the Council of the Bibliographical Society of America and on the faculty of the Antiquarian Book Seminars; and is a member of the Grolier Club, the Association Internationale de Bibliophilie (AIB), the Antiquarian Booksellers Association of America (ABAA), the American Antiquarian Society, and the Baker Street Irregulars.
+Rebecca is the author Printer’s Error: Irreverent Stories from Book History (HarperCollins; with JP Romney) and The Romance Novel in English: A Survey in Rare Books, 1769-1999.
+Her latest book is Jane Austen's Bookshelf (Simon & Schuster), chronicling her efforts to build a book collection of Austen's favorite women writers.
+Rebecca is the co-founder of the Honey & Wax Prize.
+Her work as a bookseller or writer has been featured in The New York Times, The Atlantic, Forbes, Variety, The Paris Review, NPR, and more.
+Rebecca is on the board of the Antiquarian Booksellers Association of America (ABAA), the Council of the Bibliographical Society of America (BSA), and on the board and faculty of the Antiquarian Book Seminars (CABS-Minnesota).
+She is a member of the Grolier Club, the Association Internationale de Bibliophilie (AIB), the American Antiquarian Society (AAS), and the Baker Street Irregulars (BSI).
+(Photo credit: Donnamaria R. Jones.)

 Brian Cassidy